mariusmilitaru32/TimeToCook/README.md

           exit()
           ```
 ## Credits
- - [Stackoverflow](https://stackoverflow.com/) for the confirmpass and img url replace if not link is provided.
+ - [Stackoverflow](https://stackoverflow.com/) for the confirming the password and img url replace if invalid link is provided.
+## Bugs